Location: Cullowhee - Main Campus

-A variety of programs are offered to suit your needs.
-Research opportunities envelop all the main disciplines of chemistry (analytical, biochemistry, inorganic, organic and physical) with research groups specializing in applications including materials science, environmental studies and forensics.
+Our graduate program offers a variety of concentrations in Chemistry are offered to suit your needs.
+Research opportunities envelop all the main disciplines of chemistry (analytical, biochemistry, inorganic, organic and physical) with research groups specializing in applications including materials science, environmental studies, biological chemistry and forensics.

 Research in our program is supported by a suite of state-of-the-art instrumentation including FTIR, NMR, GC-MS, UV-Vis, AA and ICP-OES spectrometers as well as chromatographs, a particle size analyzer, and a DNA sequencer.
-Our program utilizes high performance computers with molecular dynamics software, such as AMBER, and quantum mechanical packages, including NWChem, Spartan, and Gaussian.
+Our program utilizes high-performance computers for advanced machine learning, and both molecular dynamics and quantum mechanical simulations.

-The Master of Science (M.S.) degree program in chemistry will give you the opportunity to obtain a highly marketable chemistry degree and prepare you for a career as an industrial chemist, for further study in professional schools or doctoral programs, or advancement in your current employment.
-There are four paths to completing your degree:
+The Master of Science (M.S.) degree program in chemistry will give you the opportunity to obtain a highly marketable chemistry degree and will prepare you for a career as an industrial chemist, applying to medical school, or for further study in other professional schools or doctoral programs.
+A Master in Chemistry can also help you with advancement in your current employment.

-The degree requirements for this two-year program includes 30 hours of graduate coursework
+The degree requirements for this graduate degree includes 30 hours of graduate coursework

 and an original research project, a thesis and an oral defense.

-The degree requirements for this two-year program are similar to the comprehensive
+The degree requirements for this graduate degree are similar to the comprehensive

 M.S. program except coursework and research are more focused on environmental chemistry.